Skip to main content

 Contact Jason Tenenbaum New York Law today at 516-750-0595 for a comprehensive consultation about your no-fault litigation needs.
 We serve medical providers throughout Long Island, including Nassau and Suffolk Counties, as well as all five boroughs of New York City.

-Our experienced team knows how to navigate the complex procedural requirements of New York no-fault litigation while building strong cases that maximize your chances of recovery.
+Our experienced team knows how to address the complex procedural requirements of New York no-fault litigation while building strong cases that maximize your chances of recovery.
 Don’t let technical mistakes cost you the compensation your practice deserves for providing legitimate medical services.

 Remember, at Jason Tenenbaum New York Law, we understand the unique challenges facing medical providers in today’s healthcare environment.
 Let us protect your practice from procedural pitfalls while fighting aggressively for the compensation you’ve earned.